View Geraldine Fasolka's Obituary on NewsItem.com and share memories

 Geraldine lived a happy and fruitful life.
 From 1985, until the time of her death, she enjoyed her retirement, daily rosary and prayer, family visits, doing the jumble in The News-Item and praying for her family members, friends and the needs of the world.

-Geraldine is survived by a son, Michael, and his wife, Sherry, of Pennsburg; three daughters, Karen, of Mount Carmel, Megan, of Fort Lauderdale, Florida; and Sister Mary Francine, IHM, of Scranton; grandchildren Michael John and his wife, Jill, of Rockville, Maryland; Sarah Erk and her husband, David, and their three children, Grace, Richard, and Claire, of Mount Joy; and many nieces, nephews, grandnieces and grandnephews.
+Geraldine is survived by a son, Michael, and his wife, Sherry, of Pennsburg; a daughter, Karen, of Mount Carmel, and her daughter Megan, of Fort Lauderdale, Florida; a daughter, Sister Mary Francine, IHM, of Scranton; grandchildren Michael John and his wife, Jill, of Rockville, Maryland; Sarah Erk and her husband, David, and their three children, Grace, Richard, and Claire, of Mount Joy; and many nieces, nephews, grandnieces and grandnephews.

 In addition to her parents and husband, Geraldine is preceded in death by a beloved daughter, Elizabeth Ann; and her sister and best friend, Alberta E. Sickora.